 Rounding to nearest hex#

 Sometimes we'll end up with a floating-point cube coordinate, and we'll want to know which hex it should be in.
 This comes up in line drawing and pixel to hex.
-Converting a floating point value to an integer value is called rounding so I call this algorithm cube_round.
+Converting a floating point value to an integer value is called rounding so I call this algorithm cube_round

-r = -q-s
+, then we reset r = -q-s

 For non-cube coordinates, the simplest thing to do is to convert to cube coordinates, use the rounding algorithm, then convert back: